dtauer/infotec-2014/README.md

 infotec-2014
 ============

-Resources and an AngularJS application accompanying my Infotec 2014 presentation on JavaScript Frameworks
+Resources and an AngularJS application accompanying my Infotec 2014 presentation on JavaScript Frameworks.
+If you're new to GitHub, click the "Download ZIP" button on the right to download all the files.

 ###Demo Application